oopsmonk/documentation/node-software/0.1/iri/references/api-reference.md

 This endpoint is no longer available in version 1.8.6 or later of IRI.
 :::

-Gets tip transaction hashes from an IOTA node.
+Gets tip transaction hashes from a node.

 ### Examples
 --------------------